etdon/winj/README.md

 ## Introduction

-<b>winj</b> is your go-to Java library for seamless Windows API access, leveraging the recently added FFM API.
-With zero third-party runtime dependencies, it offers an easy-to-use interface that simplifies native functionality integration, allowing developers to harness the full power of Windows effortlessly.
-Whether you’re managing system resources or enhancing your application’s features, winj makes Windows development in Java a breeze!
+<b>winj</b> is your go-to Java library for seamless Windows API access, leveraging the FFM API.
+With zero third-party
+runtime dependencies, it offers an easy-to-use interface that simplifies native functionality integration, allowing developers to harness the full power of Windows effortlessly.

-## Design Philosophy
+## Details

-- More control regarding allocations in the form of arenas.
+- Gives the user more control over the memory (de)allocation through extensive use of arenas.
-- Provides both high level and lower level bindings.
+- Bindings are provided for both higher level API functions and types as well as lower level ones which are often completely missing in similar libraries.
+- Function calls and types are constructed cleanly with fluent builders.
+- Facades (`facade` module) are built around more complex and constant flows like hook management as well as logically tied components.

 ## Getting Started